SQLauto/SQLTranscriptase/README.md

-# SQLTranscriptase - Unraveling the information hidden within
-SQL Server Documentation in Powershell
+# SQLTranscriptase - SQL Server Documentation in Powershell

 More Details are found in the Devnotes.txt in the Media folder